 - Mr Leo Mun Wai, Chairman

 - Ms Mimi Ho, Member

-- Mr Kyle Lee Khai Fatt, Member
+- Mr Norman Ip, Member

-All the members are independent from management and business relationships and a majority, being Ms Mimi Ho and Mr Leo Mun Wai, are independent Directors under the CG Regulations.
-The members are not partners or directors of Messrs Ernst & Young LLP ("EY"), the external auditor and none of them hold any financial interest in EY.
+All the members are independent from management and business relationships and a majority, being Ms Mimi Ho and Mr Leo Mun Wai are independent Directors under the CG Regulations.
+The members have not been partners or Directors of Messrs Ernst & Young LLP ("EY"), the external auditor and none of them hold any financial interest in EY.

 Members of the Audit Committee are appropriately qualified to discharge their responsibilities.
-In particular, Ms Mimi Ho, Mr Kyle Lee Khai Fatt and Mr Leo Mun Wai have relevant accounting and auditing experience and all the Audit Committee members have financial management knowledge and experience.
+They have relevant accounting and auditing experience and possess financial management knowledge and experience.
 The Audit Committee members keep abreast of relevant changes through regular updates from the external auditor on changes to accounting standards and issues which have a direct impact on the financial statements.

-The Audit Committee carries out functions prescribed in Section 201B(5) of the Companies Act (Chapter 50), the CG Regulations and the MAS CG Guidelines and operates within Board-approved terms of reference which set out the Audit Committee's authority and duties.
+The Audit Committee carries out its functions in accordance with Section 201B(5) of the Companies Act (Chapter 50), the Code, the CG Regulations and the MAS CG Guidelines and operates within Board-approved terms of reference which set out the Audit Committee's authority and duties.

 The Audit Committee has explicit authority to investigate any matter within its terms of reference and has the full co-operation of and access to Management.
-The Audit Committee has full discretion to invite any Director or senior management executive to attend its meetings.
+The Audit Committee has full discretion to invite any director or senior management executive to attend its meetings.
 It has resources to enable it to discharge its functions properly.

-The Audit Committee held a total of five meetings in 2017, its members' attendance at these meetings is disclosed in this Report.
+The Audit Committee held a total of eight meetings in 2018, its members' attendance at these meetings is disclosed in this Report.
 The Audit Committee meetings were attended by the internal and external auditors, the Group CEO and certain senior management executives, including the Group Chief Financial Officer ("Group CFO").

 The responsibilities of the Audit Committee are set out in its Board-approved terms of reference.
-The functions performed by the Audit Committee and details of the Audit Committee's activities during FY2017 included the following:
+The functions performed by the Audit Committee and details of the Audit Committee's activities during FY2018 included the following:

-- 1. Reviewed with the internal auditor: - 1.1 their audit plans, their evaluation of the system of internal controls and their audit reports; - 1.2 the scope and results of the internal audits; and - 1.3 the assistance given by the officers of the Company to the auditor. - 2.
-Reviewed with the external auditor: - the audited financial statements of the Company for the financial year which are prepared in accordance with the Singapore Financial Reporting Standards ("FRS") and Interpretations of FRS for submission to the Board for consideration and approval thereafter; - 2.2 their scope and overall audit procedures and cost effectiveness, and their independence and objectivity taking into consideration factors including the nature and extent of non-audit services provided by them; - 2.3 the implications and impact on the financial statements of proposed implementation of new financial reporting standards and any changes in accounting policies and regulatory requirements; and - any significant financial reporting issues, to ensure the integrity of the financial statements of the Company. - 3.
-Reviewed the audited financial statements with Management, including discussion on the accounting policies applied and significant judgments affecting the financial statements.
-The following key audit matters highlighted in the Independent Auditor's Report were also discussed with Management and the external auditor: - 3.1 Valuation of insurance contract liabilities The Audit Committee has reviewed the insurance contract liabilities, and the key assumptions and judgments made in valuing these liabilities.
-The Committee considered information on key assumptions such as mortality, morbidity, lapse rate, expense, loss ratio etc. The review included the methodology used in the valuation of the liabilities, rationale for changes to key assumptions during the year and explanation on the variances against past trends.
+- 1. Reviewed with the internal auditor: - 1.1 their audit plans, their evaluation of the system of internal controls and their audit reports; - 1.2 the scope and results of the internal audits; and - 1.3 the assistance given by the officers of the Company to the auditors. - 2.
+Reviewed with the external auditor: - 2.1 the audited financial statements of the Company for the financial year which are prepared in accordance with the Singapore Financial Reporting Standards International ("SFRS(I)") and Interpretations for submission to the Board for consideration and approval thereafter; - 2.2 their scope and overall audit procedures and cost effectiveness, and their independence and objectivity taking into consideration factors including the nature and extent of non-audit services provided by them; - 2.3 the implications and impact on the financial statements of proposed implementation of new financial reporting standards and any changes in accounting policies and regulatory requirements; and